Healthy Homes Assessment Gracefield

 Draught Stopping Gracefield

-If you can feel external air getting in, or see a clear draught from a crack or a gap, then it is probably a gap or hole that needs sealing in some way.
-Cracks or gaps with large gaps must be sealed permanently.
-The gaps that exceed 3mm that allow air in or out within your home need to be sealed.
-In the case of an open fireplace isn’t used it can cause draughts and should be blocked from.
-Landlords and property managers are accountable for making sure that such draughts are squelched in the maximum extent possible.
+If you can feel external air getting in, or see the sound of a clear draught emanating from a crack or a gap and you are able to feel it, it’s likely to be a gap or an opening that requirements sealing in any way.
+Cracks and gaps that are large should be fixed permanently.
+Any gaps greater than 3mm that allow air in or out of the home require the sealing.
+For instance, if an open fireplace isn’t in use it may cause draughts and should be blocked from.
+Property managers and landlords are accountable for making sure that draughts from the fireplace are removed as far as imaginable.

-You don’t require to block off holes or gaps that are part of the construction.
-For example, tiny gaps around windows and doors might be necessary to allow for movement within the structure when the home heats and cools, to allow them to be closed and opened instead of than being stuck.
-We will check all windows and doors in our Healthy Homes assessment of your rental property.
+You don’t need to block up intentional gaps or holes in the building.
+For instance, small gaps around doors and windows may be required to allow for the movement of the building as the household is heated and cools to allow them to be shut and opened, rather than being stuck.
+We will examine the windows and doors in the Healthy Homes assessment of your rental property.

 draught stopping building inspections